 Bohemian Rhapsody reminded me of how difficult it is to tell a story more or less well-known.
 Questions of accuracy, respect and fan-service are inevitable, as inevitable is the pressure behind a work that must deal with a popular figure.
 Bohemian Rhapsody follows the conventional biopic path, unfolding mechanically like a Wikipedia entry.
 It limits itself to bits and pieces of a subject too complex to be tamed, and it fails miserably at showing us that there is more to Queen than a greatest hits collection.

-Nonetheless, biopics has always fascinated me, especially since I am an avid reader of biographies and autobiographies.
+Nonetheless, biopics have always fascinated me, especially since I am an avid reader of biographies and autobiographies.
 I enjoyed Control and Love & Mercy, and I loved Bird and I’m Not There.
 None of these has had the overwhelming power of Ivan the Terrible on me, but that’s because Sergei Eisenstein was not from this planet, and I am pretty sure he would have slapped me if he had heard me call his unfinished masterpiece a biopic.

 The last biopic capable of shook me up in a manner similar to Eisenstein’s was Michael Mann’s Ali.
 What takes Ali closer to Ivan the Terrible than to the other above-mentioned films is where the focus is.